 For its 25th anniversary in 1998 TOP published a 120-page booklet, Weaving Communion Deep Within Life’s Grace.
 Eighty individuals wrote of their experiences with TOP over the years, and it is illustrated with their art and music.
 The booklet begins with these words: "We thought we were doing a lecture series.
 But we became a women’s faith community, a place of learning but also of transformation, a safe place that validated our feelings and encouraged our unfolding, a place for tears of pain and tears of gladness.
 We created this place for one another.
 Over the years all of us together created it, and it has given us gifts beyond measure.
 But perhaps the most precious of all gifts, it has given us the experience of ourselves—empowered, authentic, full-voiced—the selves we are becoming."
-Five years later a thirtieth anniversary edition was published, and a fortieth anniversary edition is being prepared in 2013.
+Five years later, in 2003, a thirtieth anniversary edition was published.

 In response to a change in university policy, Harvard Divinity School (HDS) and TOP separated in 2003, with TOP becoming an independent non-profit organization - which continued to meet, as it did in the previous thirty years, Thursdays fall and spring at HDS.
 This meant that the role of the advisory committee expanded beyond planning the series.
 Elizabeth Dodson Gray's role transformed from co-ordinating a lecture series to executive director of a non-profit.
 A board was appointed from members of the advisory committee.
 It was made clear that the major decisions remained in the hands of the large advisory committee.
 The board is responsible for overseeing the executive director as well as providing leadership on financial matters, fund-raising and marketing.
 Any processes considered by the board are submitted to the advisory committee for approval.
 Managing the finances and fund-raising became issues of major importance as the organization was now required to pay rent as well as cover the part-time salary of the coordinator/ executive director and the printing and mailing costs.